 - Percentage of adults who are regular smokers: 22%

-- Percentage of adults reporting a BMI of over 30: 32%
+- Percentage of adults reporting a BMI of higher than 30: 32%

-- Average percentage of adults reporting excessive, indicating heavy or binge drinking: 11%
+- Average percentage of adults reporting heavy or binge drinking: 11%

-- Percentage of adults ages twenty or older reporting a lack of physical activity: 30%
+- Percentage of adults aged 20 or older reporting a lack of physical activity: 30%

-- Percentage of driving deaths due to alcohol impairments: 28%
+- Percentage of driving deaths due to alcohol impairment: 28%

 Social and Economic Factors

-Social components influencing health display the social factors and circumstances of where TN citizens live their lives.
-With the ability to have a great influence on health throughout the course of a citizen’s life, social and economic determinants include access to educational, job security, poverty, and familial circumstances.
-Among the variety of social and economic factors, the TN county rankings incorporated when making measurements included educational experience, rates of employment, conditions of poverty and single parent-households.
-Specific statistics of these such measurements are,
+Social components influencing health display the social factors and circumstances of where Tennessee citizens live their lives.
+With the ability to have a great influence on health throughout the course of a citizen’s life, social and economic determinants include access to educational, job security, poverty and familial circumstances.

 - Percentage of the populace that graduates high school: 88%

-- Percentage of adults between the ages of 25-44 with some post-secondary education: 59%
+- Percentage of adults between the ages of 25 and 44 with some post-secondary education: 59%

-- Percentage of the populace ages 16 or older who are unemployed but looking for employment: 5.8%
+- Rate of the populace aged 16 or older who are unemployed but looking for employment: 5.8%

 - Percentage of children living in poverty: 24%